Crossroads (1955 TV series): Broadcast history

+Crossroads was broadcast on ABC on Fridays from 8:30 to 9 p.m.
+Eastern Time from October 1955 through September 1957.
 In its first season on ABC, Crossroads followed the long-running sitcom The Adventures of Ozzie and Harriet on the Friday evening schedule.
 It was scheduled opposite Our Miss Brooks on CBS and The Life of Riley on NBC.

-ABC canceled Crossroads after one season.
-The series was then picked up for a second season, airing in syndication from October 1956 to June 1957, for a total of 78 episodes.
+The trade publication Billboard reported in July 1956 that the Nielsen report for June 1956 showed Crossroads between those competitors in both rating and share of audience.